County presentation outlines some of its accomplishments in the last year

 The commissioners celebrated what they did last year, and the people who actually did the work.

-“You are our most important asset,” said Brent McFall, county manager, told the assembled county staff.
+“You are our most important asset,” Brent McFall, county manager, told the assembled county staff.
 “That’s the key to being a high performing organization.”

 The county took a tax revenue hit when property values plummeted during the recession.
 While home prices have rebounded, any tax revenue increases have been consumed by rising health insurance costs — up 50 percent in five years, McFall said.